maryami66/begginers_project/README.md

-# begginers_project
+# Rust programing for beginners
-Rust programing for beginners
+This is a beginners rust project which is created for Rust for beginners in medium